KreepaKadu/CodSoft_internship/README.md

-# CodSoft Task 1
+# CodSoft Task 3

-'Movie Rating Prediction with Python'
+'IRIS FLOWER CLASSIFICATION'
-The goal is to analyze historical movie data and develop a model that accurately estimates the rating given to a movie by users or critics.
+The Iris flower dataset consists of three species: setosa, versicolor, and virginica.
-It predicts the rating of a movie based on features like genre, director, and actors.
+The objective is accurately classify iris flowers into different species based on their sepal and petal measurements.